webflorist/formfactory/README.md

 This mechanic will only successfully validate a submitted form, if a certain time has passed between generation and submission of a form.
 The thought behind this mechanism is, that bots tend to fill out and submit a form automatically and immediately after receiving it, while a human needs some time for filling out.

-A default time-limit, that is automatically used for all forms, that have time-limit-protection enabled, can be set via the config-key `formbuilder.time_limit.default_limit` of the htmlbuilder-config (2 seconds per default).
+A default time-limit, that is automatically used for all forms, that have time-limit-protection enabled, can be set via the config-key `formfactory.time_limit.default_limit` of the htmlfactory-config (2 seconds per default).
 But you can set an individual time-limit by passing it as a rule-parameter to the `timeLimit`-rule.
 E.g. `'_timeLimit' => 'timeLimit:5'` would set the time-limit for any form using this rule to 5 seconds (thus overriding the default-value in the config file).

 ##### Captcha

-HtmlBuilder has a build-in captcha-protection based on simple mathematical calculations.
+HtmlFactory has a build-in captcha-protection based on simple mathematical calculations.
 There are 2 settings relevant to this mechanism:
 * The number of times a form can be submitted, before a captcha is required.
 (0 means, the captcha is shown always.)
-A default-value can be set via the config-key `formbuilder.captcha.default_limit` of the htmlbuilder-config (2 per default).
+A default-value can be set via the config-key `formfactory.captcha.default_limit` of the htmlfactory-config (2 per default).
 It can also be overridden per form via the first parameter of the `captcha`-rule.
 * The time-span (in minutes) for which the captcha-limit is valid.
 After reaching the limit for captcha-less submissions, it takes this long, before the user can submit the form again without a captcha.
-Again, a default-value can be set via the config-key `formbuilder.captcha.decay_time` of the htmlbuilder-config (2 per default).
+Again, a default-value can be set via the config-key `formfactory.captcha.decay_time` of the htmlfactory-config (2 per default).
 It can also be overridden per form via the second parameter of the `captcha`-rule.

 E.g. the rule `'_captcha' => 'captcha:10,5'` would display and require a captcha after 10 form-submissions and for 5 minutes (thus overriding the default-values in the config file).